NiklasTiede/CheatSheet-Linux/README.md

 ---

-## Finding Patterns: grep, find, sed and awk
+## Finding Patterns: grep, sed and find

 Several tools to search for files and file-content exist.
 This can speed up things. `grep` prints lines matching a pattern.
 The table below shows some important flags I use on a daily basis.